-DUNGEONS & DRAGONS, the DUNGEONS & DRAGONS Compatibility Logo, D&D, PLAYER'S HANDBOOK, DUNGEON MASTER'S GUIDE, MONSTER and MANUAL are trademarks of Wizards of the Coast, Inc. in the USA and other countries and are used without permission.
-Certain materials, including 4E References in this publication, D&D core rules mechanics, all D&D characters and distinctive likenesses, are property of Wizards of the Coast, Inc., and are used without permission under the Dungeons & Dragons 4th Edition Fansite Policy.
-All 4E References are listed in the 4E System Reference Document, available www.wizards.com/d20.
+& DRAGONS, DUNGEONS DUNGEONS & DRAGONS Compatibility Coast, Inc HANDBOOK, Logo, D&D, PLAYER'S DUNGEON MASTER'S GUIDE, and MONSTER MANUAL are trademarks of Jester's 4th Edition Rules Pamphlet: January Wizards of the Coast, Inc. in the USA and 26th, 2009 other countries and are used without david@fraternityofshadows.com permission.
+Certain materials, including Fraternity of Shadows® 4E References in this publication, D&D In no event is the Fraternity of Shadows core rules mechanics, and all D&D liable for damages caused by the misuse of characters their distinctive and likenesses, are property of Wizards of the Coast, Inc., and are used without permission under the Dungeons & Dragons 4th Edition Fansite Policy.
+All 4E References are listed in the 4E System Reference Document, available at www.wizards.com/d20.

-DUNGEONS & DRAGONS 4th Edition PLAYER'S HANDBOOK, written by Rob Heinsoo, Andy Collins, and James Wyatt; DUNGEON MASTER'S GUIDE, written by James Wyatt; and MONSTER MANUAL, written by Mike Mearls, Stephen Schubert and James Wyatt
+With an image stolen from: Steven "ScS" DUNGEONS & DRAGONS 4th Edition PLAYER'S HANDBOOK, written by Rob Heinsoo, Andy Collins, and James Wyatt; DUNGEON MASTER'S GUIDE, written by James Wyatt; and MONSTER MANUAL, written by Mike Mearls, Stephen Schubert and James Wyatt its products.